lcor-io/go-web-framework-template/README.md

  - [ ] More route examples, with both SSG and Dynamic rendering
  - [ ] Example of a Templ component using htmx
- - [ ] Initial parameters at build time
+ - [ ] Initial properties at build time
+ - [ ] Dynamic routing system using FS ?
+ - [ ] Persistent cache files between restarts.
+Dig into Fiber cache middleware
+ - [ ] Add template to be "PWA ready"